How to Feed Your Worms

 - Avocados and melons— acts as an aphrodisiac for them

-- Rotten produce such as spoiled leafy greens or berries
+- Rotten produce such as moldy or slimy leafy greens and berries

 - Fruit and vegetable scraps like peelings